 The Bronze Age is a term first introduced around 1830 by a Danish archaeologist called Thomson.
 He classified the periods of prehistory according to the materials that were used to manufacture cutting tools and weapons.
 To this we thank the periods called Stone Age, Bronze Age and Iron Age.

 One can’t put a definite date on these periods unless one considers places.
 Bronze was introduced at different times to different places.
 The exact origin of the invention of extracting copper and tin from their ore and smelting it into bronze is subject to discussion.
 Here it suffices to say that somewhere between the fourth and third millennium BC people discovered the techniques and that the technique became widespread during the 3rd millennium BC.

-The specialization of the metal smith was another novelty the Bronze Age produced.
+The specialization of the metalsmith was another novelty the Bronze Age produced.
 Archaeological finds suggest the existence of traveling metalsmiths repairing objects, collecting scrap bronze and manufacturing new goods on the spot.
-The distribution of bronze tools and ornaments from ore baring areas to places without access to copper and tin deposits indicate long distance trading.
-One shouldn't think of single tradesmen traveling long distances but rather an increase in contact with neighbouring tribes.
+The distribution of bronze tools and ornaments from ore-bearing areas to places without access to copper and tin deposits indicate long-distance trading.
+One shouldn’t think of single tradesmen traveling long distances but rather an increase in contact with neighbouring tribes.
 This extensive trade in itself has been an important event in the history of mankind.
-New techniques, products and cultural habits became dispersed over vast distances through the trade.
-Local materials such as gemstones and gold would have found their way to new places along with bronze tools, ornaments and ores over these new trading routes of interlinked contacts.
+New techniques, products, and cultural habits became dispersed over vast distances through the trade.
+Local materials such as gemstones and gold would have found their way to new places along with bronze tools, ornaments, and ores over these new trading routes of interlinked contacts.

 - Bloemers & v.
 Dorp et al, Pre- & Protohistorie van de Lage Landen, Open Universiteit 1996.
 ISBN 9026944489